DanielESolbakk/Patch-and-Release/about-patch-and-release.md

 - Release them behind flags or toggles.
 - Include them in minor or even patch releases if they’re backward-compatible.

-So yes, **you can use a patch release to ship small, non-breaking features**, especially if your team values fast iteration and continuous delivery.

 ---

 ### 🔁 Better Terminology for Broader Use